buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_4_Sell_Domains_As_NFTs.md

   string svgPartTwo = '</text></svg>';
 ```

-This looks pretty crazy.
+This looks a bit funny.
 Basically, all we’re doing here is creating an SVG based on our domain.
+We split the SVG into two and put our domain in between them.

 ```solidity
 string memory _name = string(abi.encodePacked(name, ".", tld));